Matt Thurin: Boston College

 On January 17, 2020, Thurin was hired as the special teams coordinator and safeties coach at Boston College by new head coach Jeff Hafley.
 Hafley and Thurin spent the 2019 season on staff together at Ohio State, where Hafley was the co-defensive coordinator.
 In his first season at BC, Thurin made a major impact in the improvement of the Eagles's special teams.
 Aaron Boumerhi converted 16-of-20 of his field goal attempts while Grant Carlson averaged over 42 yards per punt, including 15 punts pinned inside the 20-yard line.
 Boston College finished 34th nationally in field goal percentage in 2020, the best finish for the Eagles since 2013.

 Thurin's special teams played a major role in the Eagles’ fast start to the 2021 season.
 Boston College started the season with wins over Colgate, UMass, Temple, and Missouri, and the Eagles special teams contributed 61 yards per kickoff return, over 45 yards per punt, as well as started the year 2 for 2 on field goals.

 Playing career

 Thurin was a decorated two sport athlete in high school, lettering three times each in football and baseball at Louisville High School in Louisville, Ohio.
 He was also a team captain in both sports, as well as earning all-county and all-conference honors in football.

 Following high school, Thurin continued his athletic career as a two sport athlete at Baldwin-Wallace College, playing defensive end on the football team and outfield and first base on the football team, before an injury forced him in to coaching early.

 Personal life

 Thurin earned his bachelor's degree from Baldwin-Wallace College in early childhood education in 2007, and his master's degree in education from the University of Akron in 2009.

-He and his wife, Elizabeth, have a daughter named Adaline.
+He and his wife, Elizabeth, have a daughter and son.